 Photos of you are personal.
-Nobody is allowed to use them, unless you give your permission.
+Except in rare cases, nobody is allowed to use them, unless you give your permission.
 You have a right to control images of yourself.
 Therefore, you can refuse to let your image be copied or published.

 Nobody can publish a picture or video in which you can be recognized, unless you give your permission.
 This includes publishing in a newspaper, magazine or advertisement, or on social networks.